lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_3.md

 🌻 [Look into Optuna experiment details >>][2]

-The performance difference in Leaves100 dataset is more obvious.
-While achieving similar balanced accuracy in the testing data, the FLAML methods only took 10 minutes while Optuna methods took more than 1 hour, even though FLAML had more learners to try.
-At the same time, we can see FLAML CFO gets better testing performance than Blend Search, and this is expected since we are using default settings in this experiment, the search space is not very large.
-According to FLAML researchers, CFO is selected as the default search strategy is also because it works better than Blend Search in many practical cases.
+The performance difference on the Leaves100 dataset is more pronounced.
+While both methods achieved similar balanced accuracy on the testing data, FLAML took only 10 minutes, whereas Optuna took over an hour, despite FLAML tested on more learners.
+Additionally, FLAML's CFO outperformed Blend Search in terms of the testing performance, which is expected since the search space in this experiment was not very large due to the use of default settings.
+According to FLAML researchers, CFO is chosen as the default search strategy because it often performs better than Blend Search in many practical scenarios.

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/default_leaves100.png" width="790" height="349" />